 So do you play other gay teams?

 Some; but not all the time.
-We host a biennial tournament for International Gay Rugby Association and Board (IGRAB) affiliated teams on Memorial Day weekend (Combustion) and try to play at least one IGRAB team within travel distance each season.
+We try to play at least one International Gay Rugby Association and Board (IGRAB) team within travel distance each season.
 We also strive for balance in our match schedule by playing teams that are not affiliated with IGRAB.
 We’ve made some great friends on the other teams that we wouldn’t have gotten the opportunity to meet if we restricted ourselves to a gay-only league.